|

 lights and trucks?

-bit.
+that bit.
 It got to the point that the elected councillors were totally

 supportive of Friars.
 Initially, as the Civic was being planned, they